X-rays are one of the most useful medical inventions of the 21st century.

 There are two main types of dental X-rays: bitewing X-rays, in which the patient bites down on the X-ray film, and panoramic X-rays, in which a machine rotates around the patient’s cranium to create a complete image of the teeth.

 During a routine cleaning exam, most patients will receive 4 bitewing X-rays, one for each set of molars.
 If the dentist is using digital dental film, the patient will receive about 10 micro-Sieverts of radiation.
 If the dentist uses traditional dental film, more radiation will be needed and the patient will receive about 22 micro-Sieverts.
 By comparison, the average American receives about 9 micro-Sieverts per day (we’ll discuss this in more detail below).

 A panoramic X-ray releases about 26 micro-Sieverts of radiation, depending on the machinery used and other factors.

 The term “radiation” is very scary.
-It conjures to mind images of melted Chernobyl factories and other destruction.
-But like many other minerals and chemicals which are dangerous in large amounts, radiation is constantly present in our natural environment.
+It conjures images of melted Chernobyl factories and other types of nuclear disasters.
+But like many common minerals and chemicals which are dangerous in large amounts, radiation is constantly present in our natural environment.
 All humans are exposed to daily trace amounts of radiation, from the sun, natural gas, and other sources.

 When all is said and done, the average human receives between 3,500 and 4,000 micro-Sieverts of radiation each year.
-By the end of this day, you will have received about 10 micro-Sieverts of radiation—the same amount you are exposed to in one normal dental X-ray.
+By the end of this day, you will have received about 10 micro-Sieverts of radiation—the same amount you would be exposed to in one normal dental X-ray

 How Many Dental X-rays Should I Have Each Year?